-29. In the past five (5) years, how do you believe the Stayed

-quality of life in Mc Bain has changed?
-Please rate Improved the Declined
+29. In the past five (5) years, how do you believe the quality of life in Mc Bain has changed?
+Please rate each choice: Improved Stayed the Same Declined

-each choice: Same

 City Parks

 Sidewalks

 Appearance of City

 Availability of jobs

 Recreation

 Taxes and fees

 Government

 Streets/roads condition

 Crime

 Schools

 Law enforcement

 Services (water, sewer, etc.)

 Other: Please list:

-Please use this space to share any other comments, thoughts and ideas you wish the City to consider in our Master Plan development:
+lease use this space to share any other comments, thoughts and ideas you wish the City to consider in our Master Plan development: